-^{}Advanced courses with credit toward the 36-unit humanities requirement.
-Other advanced courses receive credit toward the 36-unit h&ss requirement.
-See page 113.

-- MS 121.
+MS 121.
 Phase Transformations in Solids.
 9 units (3-0-6); third term.
 Prerequisites: APh 17 abc and MS 15 a, or graduate standing.
 Diffusion from atomistic and continuum viewpoints.
-Thermodynamics and kinetics of first- and second-order phase transformations, decomposition, and ordering reactions.
+Thermodynamics and kinetics of firstand second-order phase transformations, decomposition, and ordering reactions.
 Role of strain energy in solid-solid phase transformations.
 Diffusionless transformations.
 Microstructural morphologies.
-Instructor: Fultz. - APh/MS 122.
-Diffraction Theory and Applications.
-9 units (3-0-6).
-For course description, see Applied Physics. - MS 123.
+Instructor: Fultz.

+MS/APh 122.
+Transmission Electron Microscopy and Diffractometry of Materials.
+9 units (3-0-6); second term.
+Prerequisite: instructor's permission.
+Principles of electron and x-ray diffraction, with applications for characterizing materials.
+Topics include scattering and absorption of electrons and xrays by atoms, anomalous scattering.
+The transmission electron microscope (TEM) and the x-ray diffractometer.
+Kinematical theory of diffraction: effects of strain, size, disorder, and temperature.
+Conventional and high resolution TEM imaging of crystal defects.
+Instructor: Fultz.

+MS 123.
 Transmission Electron Microscopy Laboratory.
 9 units (0-7-2); third term.
 Prerequisite: APh/MS 122 and permission of instructor.
 Techniques of using the transmission electron microscope (TEM) for the characterization of materials.
 Operation and alignment of the TEM.
 Bright field, dark field, and diffraction techniques with specimen tilting.
 Specimen preparation.
-Experiments include studies of crystal defects and solid-state precipitation reactions by diffraction contrast methods, and an introduction to high-resolution TEM.
-Instructor: Ahn. - MS 124.
+Experiments include studies of crystal defects and solid-state precipitation reactions by diffraction contrast methods, and an introduction to highresolution TEM.
+Instructor: Ahn.

+MS 124.
 Mechanical Behavior of Materials.
 9 units (3-0-6); second term.
 Prerequisite: MS 120.
 Mechanical behavior of structural materials.
 The micromechanics of engineering metals will continue from MS 120, but a wide variety of other materials will be studied, including metallic glasses, polymers, ceramics, and composites.
 The focus of the course will be on the micromechanics of deformation and their relationship to macroscopic behavior.
 The course will be based on original work in the literature.
-A previous or concurrent course in continuum mechanics is recommended. - MS 125.
+A previous or concurrent course in continuum mechanics is recommended.

+MS 125.
 Advanced Transmission Electron Microscopy.
 9 units (1-6-2); first term.
 Prerequisite: MS 123.
 Theory and practice of phase contrast imaging of crystals in the transmission electron microscope.
 Physical optics approach to dynamical electron diffraction and image simulation.
 Optical analysis of high-resolution images for resolution, defocus, astigmatism and drift.
 Microchemical analysis methods including electron energy loss spectrometry and x-ray energy dispersive spectrometry.
+Instructor: Ahn.

-Instructor: Ahn. - APh/MS 140.
+APh/MS 140.
 Ion Beam Modification and Analysis of Materials.
 6 units (2-0-4).
-For course description, see Applied Physics. - APh/MS 141 abc.
+For course description, see Applied Physics.

+APh/MS 141 abc.
 Ion Beam Analysis Laboratory.
 5 units (0-4-1).
-For course description, see Applied Physics. - MS 200.
+For course description, see Applied Physics.

+MS 200.
 Advanced Work in Materials Science.
-The staff in materials science will arrange special courses or problems to meet the needs of advanced graduate students. - Ae/AM/MS 213 ab.
+The staff in materials science will arrange special courses or problems to meet the needs of advanced graduate students.

+Ae/AM/MS 213 ab.
 Mechanics and Materials Aspects of Fracture.
 9 units (3-0-6).
-For course description, see Aeronautics. - MS 300.
+For course description, see Aeronautics.

+MS 300.
 Thesis Research.

+MATHE MATICS

 Ma 1 abc.
 Freshman Mathematics.
 9 units (4-0-5); first, second, third terms.
 Prerequisites: high school algebra and trigonometry.
 Calculus, ordinary differential equations, and infinite series.
 Linear algebra, vectors, and analytic geometry.
-Instructor: Aschbacher.
+Instructor: Wilson.